kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D.
-Candidate in Marketing at Cornell University.
-My research is centered on consumer judgments and decisions in real-world settings, especially within the digital environment.
-My dissertation delves into the impact of numerical judgments in areas like ratings, time perception, and emerging technologies such as non-fungible tokens (NFTs).
+I am an incoming Assistant Professor in the Marketing & Behavioural Science Division at The University of British Columbia.
+My research focuses on consumer judgments and decisions in real-world settings, especially within the digital environment.
+My doctoral dissertation explored numerical cognition in contexts such as ratings and time perception.

-Before stepping into academia, I was a founding team member of OYO Rooms, an e-commerce startup that has since expanded into a top global hospitality chain.
-I also worked as an Intellectual Property Law Consultant for US law firms.
+Before transitioning to academia, I was a founding team member of OYO Rooms, an e-commerce startup that has evolved into a leading global hospitality chain.
+I also have experience as an Intellectual Property Law Consultant for US law firms.

-I will join the Marketing & Behavioural Science Division as an Assistant Professor at The University of British Columbia in 2024.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.